LiamMarrinan/Latin102/Composition2.md

 >Ea famulum misit ad dandum vestem, sanguinem centarui Nessi imbuitur, herculi, ❌ **What is the constrution of *sanguinem* here?

-**Correction  sanguinem is in the accusitive case
+**Correction  sanguinem is in the accusitive case as they are what the arrows were dipped into**

 quem ea philtrum cogitavit. ❌ **We can probably find a better verb for this.**